 - There are countless subtle variations on the spice blend known as garam masala, but if you wish to make your own, here’s one very reliable approach:

 - 1 cinnamon stick, broken into pieces

 1 rounded tablespoon green cardamom pods

 1/8 teaspoon ground mace

-Combine the cinnamon, bay leaves, cumin, coriander, cardamom, peppercorns, cloves, and red chile in a frying pan and toast over medium heat, stirring constantly, until the cumin turns uniformly brown, 4 to 5 minutes.
-Put into a spice grinder and grind to a powder.
+- Combine the cinnamon, bay leaves, cumin, coriander, cardamom, peppercorns, cloves, and red chile in a skillet over medium-high heat and toast, stirring constantly, until the cumin turns uniformly brown, 4 to 5 minutes.
+Pour the spices into a spice grinder and grind to a powder.
 Stir in the mace and store in an airtight container.

 Hungry for more?
 Chow down on these: